reischle/instaperimeter/README.md

 On the web server (a raspberry pi in this case) this information is written to a text file.

 A browser can connect to the web server.
-The php-script (map.php) reads the sensor's status from the file.
+A php-script reads the sensor's status from the file.
-This works for one sensor only at the moment.
-The second sensor on the map is just a mockup.
-The current code does not scale to accomodate for that.

 # Video tutorials
 You will want to watch these two video tutorials:
 - Lua on the ESP8266 Part 1: http://youtu.be/_GSYZ1e14nc
 - Lua on the ESP8266 Part 2 "The Burglar Alarm": http://youtu.be/G4ArTQ_KWs4

+Although you will notice that some improvements have been made to the code since the recordings.

+I am not a programmer and the software may  have serious security flaws.
+If you want to contribute, you are welcome.
+Use the software with caution.